 Did you miss it the first time?
 Contrapante, as always, is happy to provide you with a second chance while giving a watch a second life.

 We have only one unit, appears to be unworn, and it is looking as if it left the Hodinkee offices just yesterday.
-This is a one-owner watch and a chance to have what so many people missed out on and at a price lower then the original offering.
+This is a one-owner watch and a chance to have what so many people missed out on and at a price that is quite inviting as well!

 There were quite simply, 100 made, each one with an edition number on back, and they sold out in under one hour at their premiere!
 There is a wait list on the Hodinkee site right now, we invite you to indulge you craving for minimalism and NOT to wait.

 A 38.5mm case with a thin 7.75mm profile, official certification as a chronometer from the Glashütte Observatory, no date, and double-radiused dial and crystal.
 This is the purest expression of the Metro yet, and they have made just 100 pieces.
 No date window infects this perfect expression of minimalism in horology…not even a misplaced numeral clutters or disturbs the pristine white dial.
 The red sub-second hand stands like a beacon in the sea that draws attention and orients the admirer on the otherwise unmolested plane.